Esri/Arcpy-sdk-analytics-examples/README.md

 It contains a pyt file that must be referenced manually in the file Dockpanel1ViewModel.cs according with git repo location.

-Use the tool Density-Based Clustering from the toolbox Spatial Statistical for creating cluster using the method OPTICS, The output will contain the information (Reachability distance/Reachability Order) That is required in the addin.
-The Add-in will automatically detect the cluster.
+Use the tool Density-Based Clustering from the toolbox Spatial Statistical for creating cluster using the method OPTICS, The output will contain the information (Reachability distance/Reachability Order) That is required in the Add-in.
+The Add-in will automatically detect the clusters.
-The Tool will find interactevely new clusters using the tolerance and threshold distance
+The Tool will find interactively new clusters using the tolerance and threshold distance.
  ![alt text](https://github.com/ArcGIS/ExampleDotNetAndPythonForAnalytics/blob/master/addin.gif)

 # Licensing